Lithos-hub/iCompose/README.md

 :star: 0.1.0

-Spreadsheet Table with the next features:
+Spreadsheet Table with the next features:<br /><br />
-    :heavy_check_mark: Options dialog (simple/multiple selections; enable filtering or sorting data from headers).
+    :heavy_check_mark: Options dialog (simple/multiple selections; enable filtering or sorting data from headers).<br />
-    :heavy_check_mark: The data can be downloaded in a Excel file.
+    :heavy_check_mark: The data can be downloaded in a Excel file.<br />
-    :heavy_check_mark: Copy&Paste information selecting rows, cols, or a group of cells by area.
+    :heavy_check_mark: Copy&Paste information selecting rows, cols, or a group of cells by area.<br />

 ## Project setup
 ```